lvsolo/PaperMod/content/posts/paper_reading/PointPillar.md

 ![Image](/images/paper_reading/point_pillar/2024-01-19_16-12.png)
 ## 3.3 Data Augmentation
 ![Image](/images/paper_reading/point_pillar/2024-01-19_16-29.png)

-1.db Sampler
+1. db Sampler;
-2.instance rotation abd trabslations
+2. instance rotation abd trabslations
-3.mirroring flip along x axis + global rotation and scaling 4.apply global translation with x,y,z from N(0,0.2) to simulate localization noise.
+3. mirroring flip along x axis + global rotation and scaling
+4. apply global translation with x,y,z from N(0,0.2) to simulate localization noise.
-5.more point decorations.During the lidar point decoration step, we perform the VoxelNet  decorations plus two additional decorations:xp and yp which are the x and y offset from the pillar x, ycenter.
+5. more point decorations.During the lidar point decoration step, we perform the VoxelNet  decorations plus two additional decorations:xp and yp which are the x and y offset from the pillar x, ycenter.

 ![Image](/images/paper_reading/point_pillar/2024-01-19_16-41.png)
-6.remove per box data augmentation which were used in VoxelNet and SECOND.
+6. remove per box data augmentation which were used in VoxelNet and SECOND.